umabkota/fa18-523-71/paper/paper.md

-- Predictive Maintenance using IoT/: Millions of dollars can be saved by the companies by keeping the equipment\'s and assets going all the time with the help of sensors and data analytics thereby preventive maintenance [@fa18-523-59-www-iot-industrialusecase].
+- Predictive Maintenance using IoT /: Millions of dollars can be saved by the companies by keeping the equipment\'s and assets going all the time with the help of sensors and data analytics thereby preventive maintenance [@fa18-523-59-www-iot-industrialusecase].